-- Stop after one unanswered revival attempt and put your energy into better prospects.
+- Stop after one unanswered follow-up and move on.

-First, Let's Be Honest: Why Do Dating App Chats Really Die?
+First, Let's Be Honest: Why Do Dating App Conversations Really Die?

 Reason 1: The "Low-Investment" Profile Problem

-A profile with good Tinder photos makes her curious and excited to talk to you from the very beginning.
+A profile with good Tinder pictures makes her curious and excited to talk to you from the very beginning.

 Reason 2: Overwhelming Competition

 Let's be real.
 She is likely talking to multiple people at once.
-Your chat didn't die because of malice.
+Your conversation didn't die because of malice.
 It was probably just buried by a more engaging one.

 Your job isn't to get angry about the competition.
 Your job is to stand out from it.